BEYOND THE HOROSCOPE: ALL ABOUT THE 12 ZODIAC SIGNS

 As you remember from elementary school, the solar system is like a giant spinning disk.
 All of the planets circle around the Sun like the grooves on an old-fashioned record.

 Of course, Earth is a planet, too.
 And so, from our vantage point, we look out at this disk edge-on.
 To us, the Sun and all of the planets appear to travel within a narrow band, like a belt stretching across the sky.
 We call this belt the Ecliptic.

-Zodiac is a Greek word which loosely translates as “the Way of Life.”
+Zodiac is a Greek word that loosely translates as “the Way of Life.”
 It’s both the place where the living planets reside, as well as a spiritual path for living.